 Inverarnan to Tyndrum : 13 miles, going through Crianlarich, where you’ll find refreshments.
 There’s accommodation in Strathfillan and Tyndrum.

-Kinlochleven to Fort William : This is the last stretch and it’s 14 miles.
-You’re on the home straight now, after a steep climb out of Kinlochleven, and the welcome sight of refreshments and accommodation greet you at Fort William.
+Kinlochleven to Fort William: This takes you on the last stretch and it’s 14 miles.
+You’re on the home straight now, and after a steep climb out of Kinlochleven, the welcome sight of refreshments and accommodation greet you at Fort William.

-Congratulations, you’ve just completed the West Highland Way and you definitely deserve a well earned rest.
-You’re one of over 50,000 people who travel to Scotland from all over the world each year to do this walk.
-Now, after your rest, if you’re feeling up to it, you could tackle the famous Ben Nevis, or go monster hunting on Loch Ness if you fancy it.
+You’re one of over 50,000 people who travel here from all over the world each year to do this walk.
+Now, after you’ve rested, if you’re feeling up to it, you could tackle the famous Ben Nevis, or even go monster hunting on Loch Ness if you fancy it.

 Buy Train Tickets – Search train timetables and prices, and save up to 65% when you buy in advance for rail travel Scotland, UK and Eurostar.